HyperFoundry/obsidian-library/README.md

 	Genres AS Genres,
 	"Rating: " + Rating AS "Rating",
 	"Date Added: " + Date Added AS "Date Added"
-FROM #want-to-read AND "Library" AND #📚books AND -"_templates" WHERE Cover != null
+FROM #toRead AND "Library" AND #📚books AND -"_templates" WHERE Cover != null
 ```

 ---
-## Disclaimer
+## 🚧 Disclaimer
-I am new to programming.
-I welcome any and all feedback.
-I am not responsible for any damage caused by the use of this script.
-I have commented the script thoroughly to help others understand it.
+👼 I am completely new to programming.
+I have tried to document the script thoroughly to help others understand it.
+I welcome any and all feedback!

-The script is inspired by [QuickAdd - Movie And Series Script](https://github.com/chhoumann/quickadd/blob/master/docs/Examples/Macro_MovieAndSeriesScript.md) by @chhoumann and the [QuickAdd - Books Script](https://github.com/Elaws/script_googleBooks_quickAdd) by @Elaws
+⚠ I am not responsible for any damage caused by the use of this script.

 **Please never run a script that you don't understand.
 Remember to make regular backups of your Obsidian's vault!**

+## 🙏Acknowledgements
+ The script is inspired by [QuickAdd - Movie And Series Script](https://github.com/chhoumann/quickadd/blob/master/docs/Examples/Macro_MovieAndSeriesScript.md) by @chhoumann and the [QuickAdd - Books Script](https://github.com/Elaws/script_googleBooks_quickAdd) by @Elaws